siefkenj/IBLODEs/book/typst/modules/module7.typ

 We have a firm grasp on how to solve matrix differential equations of the form $arrow(r)'=M arrow(r)$.
 What about equations of the form $arrow(r)'=M arrow(r) + arrow(b)$?
-Unfortunately, that extra "$+arrow(b)$" changes a lot.
+Unfortunately, that extra "$+ space.thin arrow(b)$" changes a lot.
 For example, the solution set is no longer a subspace!

 #example(
   prompt: [Show that solutions to $y'=2y+1$ do _not_ form a subspace.],